 You can apply if you've rented your home from the Housing Executive or a housing association for at least the last 5 years.

 If you’re a joint tenant, all other joint tenants must

 You may be able to buy your home before the 5 year period if you inherited the tenancy from someone else.

 Buying your home with someone else

-You can buy the house with your spouse or partner or with someone who has been living with you in the property for the last 12 months.
+You can buy the house with your spouse or partner or with a joint tenant.
 Up to 4 people can apply to buy the property.

 Not all properties can be sold

 You can’t buy certain types of Housing Executive or housing association properties, including: